-AP U.S. HistorySOC111 SOC112

-1 credit 11/12
+AP U.S. HISTORY SOC111 1 aradit 11/12 AP U.S. HISTORY SOC112 1 credit 11/12

 AP U.S. History is an introductory college-level U.S. history course.
 Students cultivate their understanding of U.S. history from c.
 1491 CE to the present through analyzing historical sources and learning to make connections and craft historical arguments as they explore concepts like American and national identity; work, exchange, and technology; geography and the environment; migration and settlement; politics and power; America in the world; American and regional culture; and social structures.
+This course prepares students to take the highly recommended Advanced Placement (AP) exam (cost is approximately \$99.
+Students facing financial hardship should contact their counselor for assistance options.) .AP History will count towards the Civics graduation requirement as the Clvics Exam will be given in this class.
 Students may earn college credit through the AP Exam at the end of the course.
 This course is a PRIME course.